CBC-UCONN/Genome_Assembly/README.md

 ## 2. Quality Control

 Follow the scripts in the 02_quality_control directory to characterize the reads with NanoPlot and FastQC.
-In here we also trim the illumina data and filter all the reads for contamination.
+Here we also trim the illumina data and filter all the reads for contamination.

 ## 3. Genome Size Estimation